The following are the top big data trends for 2024.

 Artificial Intelligence (AI) and Machine Learning (ML) go hand-in-hand with big data.
 To make really intelligent machines, you need huge amounts of data for them to learn from.
 Similarly, to understand huge amounts of data, you need the help of intelligent machines.

-Ovum predicts that machine learning will be the major disrupting force for big data in 2017.
-Predictive analytics, recommendation engines, customer insight and personalisation, fraud and threat detection will all benefit from the convergence of machine learning and big data.
+Ovum predicted that machine learning would be the major disrupting force for big data in 2023.
+Predictive analytics, recommendation engines, customer insight and personalization, fraud, and threat detection will all benefit from the convergence of machine learning and the latest big data trends.

 5. More creative startups finding ways to make use of data